 A Traditional Emergency Plan

 One of the most fundamental to-do items of any organization is to develop an emergency plan.
-Whether an organization has two employees or 200,000, it is critical a plan is in place to ensure every one of them knows what to do in an emergency.
+Whether an organization has two employees or 200,000, it is critical to have a plan in place to ensure every member of your team knows what to do in an emergency.

-The first step in keeping your employees safe is to develop an emergency plan and practice, practice, practice.
-Every emergency plan should make it crystal clear as to what actions employers and employees must take to ensure safety.
+The first step in keeping your employees safe is to develop an emergency plan and to practice, practice, practice.
+Every emergency plan should make it crystal clear what actions employers and employees must take to ensure safety.
 OSHA stipulates a traditional emergency action plan should include the following:

 - A preferred method for reporting fires and other emergencies